Synonym(s)

 You might also be interested in

-In addition, polyarthritis and other symptoms similar to the clinical picture of other collagenoses may be clinically present.
-Like polymyositis and dermatomyositis, Jo-1 syndrome may present in so-called myositis-overlap syndromes (in such cases, detection of U1-RNP antibody).
+In addition, there may be clinical polyarthritis and other symptoms that resemble the clinical picture of other collagenoses.
+Like polymyositis and dermatomyositis, Jo-1 syndrome can present as so-called myositis overlap syndromes (in such cases, detection of U1-RNP antibodies).

 DiagnosisThis section has been translated automatically.

-Diagnostic for anti-synthetase syndrome (ASS) is the presence of serum autoantibodies against aminoacyl-tRNA synthetases (anti-ARS is involved in protein synthesis).
-Anti-synthetase antibodies include: anti-histidyl (anti-Jo-1), anti-threonyl (anti-PL-7), anti-alanyl (anti-PL-12), anti-isoleucyl (anti-OJ), anti-glycyl (anti-EJ), anti-asparaginyl (anti-KS)Anti-Wa, anti-tyrosil (anti-YRS), anti-phenylalanyl transfer RNA synthetase (anti-Zo), and anti-SRP.
-Anti-Jo-1 is the most common anti-synthethase antibody (in 20-30% of patients with dermatomyositis and polymyositis) (Witt LJ et al (2016).
+The presence of serum autoantibodies against aminoacyl-tRNA synthetases (anti-ARS is involved in protein synthesis) is diagnostic for anti-synthetase syndrome (ASD).
+Antisynthetase antibodies also include: Anti-histidyl (anti-Jo-1), anti-threonyl (anti-PL-7), anti-alanyl (anti-PL-12), anti-isoleucyl (anti-OJ), anti-glycyl (anti-EJ), anti-asparaginyl (anti-KS)anti-Wa, anti-tyrosil (anti-YRS), anti-phenylalanyl transfer RNA synthetase (anti-Zo), and anti-SRP.
+Anti-Jo-1 is the most common anti-synthethase antibody (in 20-30% of patients with dermatomyositis and polymyositis) (Witt LJ et al. (2016).

 Differential diagnosisThis section has been translated automatically.